CasperGN/ActiveDirectoryEnumeration/README.md

 ## Collaboration

-While this project is developed to fit my need, any collaboration is appriciated.
+While this project is developed to fit my needs, any collaboration is appreciated.
 Please feel free to fork the project, make changes according to the License agreements and make a Pull Request.
 I only ask that:
-- Keep equivilent naming standard as the base project
+- Keep equivalent naming standard as the base project
-- Keep equivilent syntaxing
+- Keep equivalent syntaxing
 - Test your code
 - Error handling is incorporated
 - Document the feature - both in code but also for potential Wiki page